AaronLaw/my-setting/Raspberry Pi setting.md

 Assump different Python versions from 2.4 to 3.2 living happily in /opt.

-we need C compiler and other stuff to compile Python
+I need C compiler and other stuff to compile Python

     sudo apt-get install build-essential